-Honors Ethics stresses the nature of moral argumentation and the structure of moral reasoning.
+3 Prerequisites: Honors Program admission and reading proficiency Honors Ethics stresses the nature of moral argumentation and the structure of moral reasoning.
 Background material on contemporary moral issues is provided for the student, and the student is then required to articulate well-structured moral positions.
-As an Honors course, extensive in-class participation is required of all students.
-Students cannot apply both PHL202 and PHL202H toward graduation.
-(F)
+As an Honors course, extensive in-class participation

-WOTR ANSFER MOTR PHIL102 Introduction to Ethics
+GUARANTEED MOTR PHIL102 Introduction to Ethics